micmejia/bible-dump/AMPC/Matthew/Matt 16.md

-Nor the seven loaves for the four thousand, and how many [[^c]large provision] baskets you took up?
+Nor the seven loaves for the four thousand, and how many [large provision] baskets you took up?